cohere-coop/just-enough-unix-command-line/en-US/src/more-tips-and-tricks.md

 # Command Line Tutorials – More Tips &amp; Tricks

-Hi everybody!
-We're serving up another helping of command line tips and tricks this week.
-Halloween is a couple months away still, but I'm tentatively calling this feature Trick and Treat.
-If you have no idea what this series is about, [check out my previous posts]("http://quickleft.com/blog/command-line-tutorials-sed-awk")!

 ## 1. Customizing your prompt

 This trick is for everybody still using bash as their shell, because the format is a little bit different for people using zsh [nice, long post](here's a ("http://stevelosh.com/blog/2010/02/my-extravagant-zsh-prompt/") about customizing your zsh prompt).
 For bash, there are a few different environment variables that are used when determining what your shell prints out for the prompt.
 The one we're interested in is PS1, so let's check out what's there.